Aksh-Agrawal/smart_goggles_prototype/EMERGENCY_ALERTS_HELP.md

 2. **Check Email Configuration**:

-   - Ensure your `.env` file has these settings correctly filled:
+   - Ensure your `.env` file has these settings correctly filled (see the `.env.example` file for reference):
      ```
      EMAIL_SENDER=your_gmail@gmail.com
      EMAIL_PASSWORD=your_app_password_here